 Korea Journal has been indexed in A&HCI (Arts and Humanities Citation Index) since 2001.
 It is also indexed in Scopus, MLA Directory of Periodicals, BAS (Bibliography of Asian Studies), and registered with the National Research Foundation of Korea.
 Korea Journal offers express review and publication and is provided as open-access to readers, making all research results freely available online.

-Korea Journal welcomes submissions of research articles or book reviews that present original research and make new contributions to the field of Korean Studies.
-Submissions are available at all times.
-Please submit your manuscript and brief curriculum vitae directly by e-mail to koreajournal@aks.ac.kr.
+Korea Journal welcomes submissions of research articles and book reviews that present original research and make new contributions to the field of Korean Studies.
+Submissions are accepted on a rolling basis.
+Please submit your manuscript and a brief curriculum vitae directly by e-mail to koreajournal@aks.ac.kr

-All manuscripts submitted to Korea Journal are supposed to be initially screened by the Editor-in-Chief or an editorial board member who has expertise in the subject discussed.
-Afterwards, the manuscript accepted for peer-review will undergo double blind review by two experts in the field as recommended by members of the editorial board.
-Evaluation process will usually take up to 6 months from the submission date till the notification of the final result.
-However, even if the final review result is 'Accept,' there may be an additional approximately 6 month delay in final publication due to previously accepted manuscripts.
+All manuscripts submitted to Korea Journal are initially screened by the Editor-in-Chief or a member of the editorial board with expertise in the relevant subject area.
+Manuscripts accepted for peer review will undergo a double-blind review by two experts in the field, as recommended by members of the editorial board.
+The evaluation process usually takes up to six months from the submission date to notification of the final decision.
+However, even when a manuscript is accepted, final publication may be delayed by approximately six additional months due to the publication queue of previously accepted manuscripts.

-We also welcome proposals for special issues on topics of relevance to the aims and scope of the journal.
-In special issue, Korea Journal is focusing only on changes in modern and contemporary Korean society and its meaning.
-If the proposal covers the ancient and the medieval period mainly, we would like to recommend you to find more proper journal.
-Please refer to the 'Sample', and submit your proposal directly by e-mail to koreajournal@aks.ac.kr.
+Korea Journal also welcomes proposals for special issues on topics relevant to the aims and scope of the journal.
+For special issues, the journal focuses primarily on changes in modern and contemporary Korean society and their significance.
+Proposals that mainly address the ancient or medieval periods are encouraged to seek a more appropriate venue.
+Before submitting a proposal, please refer to the sample proposal, and then submit your proposal directly by e-mail to koreajournal@aks.ac.kr

 Korea Journal operates a double-blind peer-review system, where the reviewers are not aware of the names and affiliations of the authors, and the reviewer reports provided to authors are anonymous.
 Publication of research articles by Korea Journal is dependent primarily on their validity and coherence as judged by our external expert editors and/or peer reviewers, who will also assess whether the writing is comprehensible and whether the work represents a useful contribution to the field.